xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 Information flow and discipline is very important in such an organization.

-We are all contributors one way or the other but to make it easy we would like to make distinction between 4 different types of contributors:
+We are all contributors one way or the other but to make it easy we would like to make distinction between 5 different types of contributors:

-- threefold sponsor = anyone who likes to help threefold in adhoc manner
+- ThreeFold sponsor = anyone who likes to help ThreeFold in adhoc manner
+- ThreeFold guardian = they guard the values of our movement (technical or governance)
-- threefold ambassador = anyone who wants to contribute at least a couple of hours per month for our joint cause and is not afraid to adopt our tools and way of working
+- ThreeFold ambassador = anyone who wants to contribute at least a couple of hours per month for our joint cause and is not afraid to adopt our tools and way of working
-- threefold founder = works as part of threefold team at least 50% of time and is 100% in on our way of working and values.
+- ThreeFold founder = works as part of ThreeFold team at least 50% of time and is 100% in on our way of working and values.
-- threefold coordinator = coordination role (owner of one or more circles).
+- ThreeFold coordinator = coordination role (owner of one or more circles).

-## Threefold Sponsor
+## ThreeFold Sponsor

 Anyone who believes in what we do and would like to help.
 Please work together with any of our Ambassadors who will be very happy to assist you in anything you would like to help us with.